redpencilio/app-http-logger/README.md

 mu script visualize-scripts http $RECIPIENT
 ```

-Put the unencrypted stats files in `./data/logs/stats`
+Put the compressed stats files in `./data/compressed/stats`

 Execute the following mu-script to import the stats files:
 ``` sh